NielsdeLaat/project-emily-prototypes/globe-react/README.md

 - Verify that all image files are present in `src/img/`
 - Ensure story data is properly formatted

+**Social Feed not loading**
+- Check internet connection for API access
+- Verify the Social API endpoint is accessible
+- Check browser console for network errors

 **Progress not saving**
 - Check if localStorage is enabled in your browser
 - Clear browser cache and try again
 - Verify the progress utility functions

+**Tab switching issues**
+- Ensure you're using a modern browser
+- Check for JavaScript errors in the console
+- Verify that all components are properly mounted

 ## Contributing